yfuks/Chat/README.md

 # Chat

-This chat is a simple javascript project
+This chat is a tiny javascript project using socket

 ##Configuration
 ####Clone this project into your VirtualHost directory